top of page

 Globalization and Health

-2019, 2022
+2019, 2022-present

-The course will offer a critical analysis of globalization as a set of complex political, economic, cultural, historical, and ecological processes, focusing on how these intersect with issues of health and wellbeing.
+Globalization and Health offers a critical analysis of globalization as a set of complex political, economic, cultural, historical, and ecological processes, focusing on how these intersect with issues of health and wellbeing.

 Public Health in South Africa